-I love books and I love reading.
 If you’ve spent any time on this blog you will probably already know that whenever I go somewhere I’m looking for cool bookshops and libraries to explore.
 I’ve always joked with friends and family that if you don’t know what to get me for a present, give me a bookshop voucher and I will be happy.
-Since living in the Netherlands I’ve been able to explore some great bookshops and libraries which I’ve also put together in this guide.
+Since living in the Netherlands I’ve been able to explore some great bookshops and libraries which I’ve put together in this guide for any other bibliophiles who might be visiting.
 Most of the places are in Amsterdam but there are a few really special bookish places outside of Amsterdam that I couldn’t leave off, so I’ve included them as well!

 The Coolest Bookshops and Libraries in Amsterdam